marek-guran/Rozvrh-App-Public/README.md

-# Rozvrh-App (No longer updated since I have moved to private builds working with Firebase)
+# Rozvrh-App (Archived version which was completely offline, without firebase)

 My personal App to track my school schedule with exams and my marks.